-We’re thrilled to announce that Gift will be coming to Brighton Museum in just one month’s time.
-Following testing last year, a new version of the app will be available for free to everyone visiting the museum throughout the month of June.
+We’re thrilled to announce that Gift will soon open at Brighton Museum.
+Following testing last year, a new version of the app will be available for free to everyone visiting the museum until October 2019.

 The project gives visitors the chance to create their own digital playlist from the museum collection and send it to someone they care about.